dianapopova/InfluenceMax/README.md

 # IM_flat_compr
 Data structures used in this implementation are one-dimensional array (flat array) and custom-compressed flat array.
 # Getting Started
+a.
 Download and install Webgraph framework from http://webgraph.di.unimi.it.

-Download a dataset from http://law.di.unimi.it/datasets.php.
+b.
+Get dataset: download a dataset from http://law.di.unimi.it/datasets.php.
 Our programs use transpose (inverse) graphs, which have "-t" after the name.
 For example, cnr-2000-t.graph.
+These datasets are already in Webgraph format.

+Or, if you would like to use another graph, convert a list of edges (must be sorted) into the Webgraph format.
+For example:

+java -cp "../lib/*":"../bin" it.unimi.dsi.webgraph.BVGraph -1 -g ArcListASCIIGraph dummy cnr2000 < cnr2000-sortedEdges.txt

+c.
+The dataset will be presented by two files, with the extensions .graph and .properties.
+You need another file, .offset.
+To get it:

+java -cp "../lib/*":"../bin" it.unimi.dsi.webgraph.BVGraph -o -O -L cnr2000

+d.
 The graph should not have self-loops.
-To eliminate the self-loops, download our custom program SelfLoopRemover.
+To eliminate the self-loops, download and run our custom program SelfLoopRemover.

+e.
 Download IM_list.java, IM_flat.java, and/or IM_flat_compr.java from this project, to test different data structures.
 # Running the tests
 Compile the programs using Webgraph library, for example: